electrode-io/electrode-native/docs/cli/cauldron/update/nativeapp.md

 **Options**

-`isReleased`
-* **Default**  The release status is true.
+`--isReleased`

+* Release status of the native application version.

+`--description`

+* Description of the native application version.

 #### Remarks

 * The `descriptor` value should be a *complete native application descriptor*.
-* The `ern cauldron update nativeapp <descriptor> [isReleased]` command works only on a specified native application version.
+* The `ern cauldron update nativeapp <descriptor>` command works only on a specified native application version.
 * Switching a native application version from `non released` status to `released` status changes the behavior of some commands.
-* When a native application version is released, its container is frozen and nothing can be added or removed from the container.
-However, you can use `CodePush` updates targeting this native application version using the `ern code-push` command.

 #### Related commands

-[ern cauldron add nativeapp] | Update the release status of a native application version in the Cauldron.
+[ern cauldron add nativeapp] | Add a new native application version to the currently activated Cauldron

 [ern cauldron add nativeapp]: ../add/nativeapp.md